What is Casual Employee in HRPro

 There are two check box options in Employee Master, HR Info Tab.
 Casual Employee under Industry Scheme and Casual Employee Under Master Trust Scheme

-When either of this option is checked AND the employee is a Salary by Daily or Monthly Employee, the Mid-Month Payroll will calculate the MPF contribution based on Non-monthly paid employee defined by Mandatory Provident Fund Schemes Authority.
+When either of this option is checked AND the employee is a Salary by Daily or Monthly Employee, as well as the No Mid-Month Payroll (in Employee Master, HR Info tab) is not checked, the Mid-Month Payroll will calculate the MPF contribution based on Non-monthly paid employee defined by Mandatory Provident Fund Schemes Authority.
+It is assumed that this employee is paying two times a month and each payroll required MPF Contributions and the payroll period of Mid-Month Payroll covered 1st to 15th and the Month End Payroll covered 16th to End of Month.

 When the option Casual Employee under Industry Scheme is checked and the employee is paid by Monthly, the Payroll Amount with be half of the Salary defined in Employee Master.